Ronginat/playground/README.md

 currently defined as localhost at port 8084.
 Update it if necessary.
 4. Open cmd and change directory to the local root directory.
 5. Type 'npm install' and wait for the required packages to be installed.
-6. When installation finished, write 'npm start'.
+6. When installation finished, type 'npm start'.

 The client should be opened automatically in your default browser.<br />
 In any case, it will be available at your localhost, port 3000.